kumilao1/alx_be_shell/shell_permissions/README.md

-crate a script to switch user to Betty
+create a script to switch user to Betty